dwood2020/webpage-element-watcher/README.md

 #### Runtime

 This project runs on .NET 6.
 If `dotnet --version` returns a version number < 6, install the .NET 6 Runtime from [here](https://dotnet.microsoft.com/en-us/download).
-(May also work on older versions of .NET / .NET Core but this is not tested.)

 #### Configuration

-The entire application is constructed from the TOML configuration file `app.cfg` (See TOML language specs [here](https://toml.io/en/) if desired).
+The entire application is constructed from a TOML configuration file named `app.cfg` (See TOML language specs [here](https://toml.io/en/) if desired).
 Each webpage and its HTML element that shall be watched is referred to as a `Job`.
 Jobs are continuously executed in periodic intervals.
 [**XPath Syntax**](https://www.w3schools.com/xml/xpath_syntax.asp) is used to identify the HTML page element whos content shall be watched.